 - Experience in education, particularly in speaking in front of large groups of young students

 - Ability to be flexible to handle multiple priorities

 - Analytical skills and the ability to provide insight and opportunities for improvement

 TransOptions is a 501(c)(3) non-profit organization that delivers programs and services that improve mobility, safety, the environment and overall quality of life in northwestern New Jersey.
 A transportation management association (TMA),TransOptions helps travelers find alternative modes of transportation and offers programs in bicycle, pedestrian and driver safety, as well as environmental education and sustainability.

 Benefits include full health, eye and dental insurance coverage, 403B retirement plan with employer match, flexible work hours plus paid vacation and personal time off.

-Interested applicants should send resume and cover letter to Dan Callas, Managing Director at firstname.lastname@example.org.
+Interested applicants should send resume and cover letter to Emily Casey, Bicycle Programs Coordinator at firstname.lastname@example.org.
 No phone calls, please.